 Despite its many flaws, Thirteen Women remains an engrossing and fascinating production.
 The film is shockingly mean-spirited.
 Even the killer’s motivations are interesting: she is a half-Indian woman who wants to kill the “white girls” who rejected her.
 Racial discrimination is front and center for much of the film, and this is something you don’t often see in old Hollywood productions.

 Although today she is better known for playing charming and witty wives, Myrna Loy is wholly believable as the malevolent Ursula Georgi, a character that has a few things in common with Mrs. Voorhees (Friday the 13th).
 It’s really a lot of fun seeing Loy act so cruel and nasty — the lady comes up with diabolically clever ways to kill people!

 Irene Dunne’s “Final Girl” is a little on the weak side.
-Dunne is no Jamie Lee Curtis, but she does an adequate job as the goody-two-shoes type who must confront the killer at the end (by the way, this scene is curiously close to the climax of Roger Spottiswoode’s 1980 slasher Terror Train!).
+Dunne is no Jamie Lee Curtis, but she does an adequate job as the goody-two-shoes type who must confront the killer at the end (by the way, this scene is curiously close to the climax of Roger Spottiswoode’s popular 1980 slasher Terror Train, starring Curtis).

 Ricardo Cortez (The Big Shakedown) plays a cop who comes to the aid of Dunne.
 The cast also includes Kay Johnson (Of Human Bondage) as Helen Dawson Frye and Jill Esmond (The Skin Game) as Jo Turner.
-British actress Lilian “Peg” Entwistle, who plays one of Loy’s victims, entered trivia books as a woman who committed suicide by jumping off the Hollywood sign — she was only 24 years old.
+British actress Lilian “Peg” Entwistle, who plays one of Loy’s victims, entered trivia books as a woman who committed suicide by jumping off the famous Hollywood sign.
+Entwistle was only 24 years old.

 Conclusions & Final Thoughts: